4gboframram/Youmu-bot/README.md

 # About
-This is Youmu bot, a wip Discord bot where all of its moderation commands are built into a single command: `;cut` (or `/cut` if you're into that sort of thing)
+This is Youmu bot, a wip Discord bot with many functionalities.

+This started as just a moderation bot where all of its moderation commands are built into a single command: `;cut` (or `/cut` if you're into that sort of thing), but has turned into a lot more.

 ## Inspiration
 One day, my friend who roleplays as Youmu joined my Discord server.
 I was thinking about making a Discord bot for them and they agreed that I should make one.
 Then I brought up a stupid idea: What if I made a Discord bot where all of the commands are in a single command?
 I thought about it overnight and concluded it was a stupid, yet fun idea.
 It would allow me to get familiar with creating lexers and parsers.

 # Commands:
-**Now slash commands are implemented**
+**Now slash commands are implemented for some commands** **New: Now mentioning the bot is now a valid prefix**

-The main command of this bot is `;cut` This command has all of the following functionalities built in:  ban, mute, tempmute, change role perms, change role color, delete role, purge a channel, lock a channel, and finally slice people that you don't like in half (or you can kill yourself too if you're a typical suicidal weeb like the target audience of this bot)
+The main command of this bot is `;cut` It is basically a Swiss army knife of moderation.
+This command has all of the following functionalities built in:  ban, mute, tempmute, change role perms, change role color, delete role, purge a channel, lock a channel, and finally slice people that you don't like in half (or you can kill yourself too if you're a typical suicidal weeb like the target audience of this bot)

 ## ;cut
 ### How the `;cut` command works (and rational behind it)